hpi-schul-cloud/nuxt-client/docs/BestPractices.md

 The File-Naming consistency should be like this.

-##### - Components:
+#### - Components:

 - `YourComponent.vue`

-##### - Pages:
+#### - Pages:

 - `YourPageName.page.vue`

-##### - Layouts:
+#### - Layouts:

 - `yourLayoutName.layout.vue`

-##### - Stores / Composables / Utils:
+#### - Stores / Composables / Utils:

 - `yourFileName.ts`

-##### - Test files:
+#### - Test files:

 - `yourTestFile.unit.ts`

 ### User-Permissions on Pages

 The permissions are controlled by `createPermissionGuard` middleware method that receives two parameters.
-The first parameter should contain an array of the `userPermission` that we want to give the users a permissions to reach the page.
+The first parameter should contain an array of the `userPermission` that we want to give the users permission to reach the page.
 The second parameter is an optional fallback route.
-If the second parameter isn't provided and the user has no permission to reach the page, a `401` error page is shown.
+If the second parameter isn't provided and the user has no permission to reach the page, an error page `(401)` is shown.

 ```Typescript
 // src/router/routes.ts